arnavgautam/TreeHacks2015/HOLs/HOL-DeployingActiveDirectoryPS/HOL.md

 <a name="Overview" /></a>
 ## Overview ##

-When deploying Active Directory in Windows Azure, two aspects are important to point out.
+When deploying Active Directory in Windows Azure, there are two important aspects to point out.

-The first one is the networking configuration.
+The first is the networking configuration.
 Domain members and domain controllers need to find the DNS server hosting the domain DNS information.
-You will use the Azure network configuration, to set up the DNS service.
+You will use the Azure network configuration to set up the DNS service.

 Secondly, it is important to prevent Active Directory database corruption.
-Active Directory assumes that it can write its database updates directly to disk.
+Active Directory assumes that it can write its database updates directly to a disk.
 That means that you should place the Active Directory database files on a data disk that does not have write caching enabled.

 <a name="Objectives" /></a>
 ### Objectives ###